-If you observe the workflow, First we are starting the Workflow, Next, it will run the Session task to load data from text file to SQL table.
-Once the data is transferred, Informatica Command Task will copy Employee File from Source to target
+If you observe the Workflow, First, we are starting the Workflow.
+Next, it will run the Session task to load data from the text file to the SQL table.
+Once the data transferred, the Informatica Command Task will copy Employee File from Source to target

 Now you can see the Employee file in Informatica default target location.

 Command Task in Informatica Example 2

 Instead of creating a Separate command task, you can also apply the functionality within the Informatica Session Task.
 Let me remove the Command task from the workflow to demonstrate the same.

 Double click on the Session task, and go to the Components tab

 - Pre-Session Command: This command executed before the Session